cdutson/north-american-octo-robot/README.md

 This plugin is an answer for requiring comments on various portions of proejcts I work on.
 I wanted something that would:

- - easily display a comment modal
+ - easily display a comment modal (stand alone or with feed)
  - allow the comment modal to be loaded a variety of ways
  - pull in comments from a json feed
  - pull in comments from a passed-in json object